rishaw/GetDataCourseProject/README.md

 at a constant rate of 50Hz with the test and train data merged and row and column names expanded and the data tidied are held in the 'annotated'./raw_data' folder.

+# 2. How the Script is used to tidy the data

 The key deliverables for this assignment are a script "run_analysis.R", this READ.ME file, and a codebook.

 The script reads the various files in the UCI HAR Dataset directory.
 Takes the Test and the Train data and merges it.
 Tidies the data by making sure that the tables are structured into rows and columns which have easily understood names, and there is only one variable per column.